 The basic sand shot is one that most golfers are absolutely terrified of.
 It’s more scary than the left to right three foot putt down the hill for most golfers because they fear the embarrassment of blading the gold ball across the green or chunking it and leaving it the bunker.

-In this golf instruction video, we give you one simple sand shot drill that will have you feeling more confident over any bunker shot and alleviate any fear of hitting a horrible sand shot.
+In this online golf instruction videos, we give you one simple sand shot drill that will have you feeling more confident over any bunker shot and alleviate any fear of hitting a horrible sand shot.
 This swing drill will teach you how to take out the perfect amount of sand every time you’re faced with a difficult bunker shot.

 You’ll want to make a “box” in the sand about the size of your foot print, or roughly 10-12 inches long.
 Your goal is to setup to the box and take a swing while taking out only this box of sand.
 Your sand wedge should enter the sand at the beginning of the box and exit the sand at the end of the box.